lostmygithubaccount/sink/README.md

 1. Install Go
 2. [Optional] Install https://taskfile.dev

-You can install from source wiht something like:
+You can install from source with something like:

 ```bash
 gh repo clone lostmygithubaccount/sink